brayvid/visualize-searches/README.md

 - Only searched words are counted, not video titles.
 Common words are ignored.
 - JQuery 1.12.4 is used via CDN.
 - The process could take several minutes depending on the size of the MyActivity file.
-- JQuery, p5.js and p5.dom.js are used via CDN.

 ## Instructions
 - The required "MyActivity.html" file is available at https://takeout.google.com/settings/takeout by selecting My Activity > Select specific activity data > Youtube, and following the prompts.